-Employees joining us during the quarter from Agere were awarded approximately 1.1 million stock options which vest ratably over four years at a grant price of \$14.76 per option.
+Employees joining us from Agere during the first quarter of 2002 were awarded approximately 1.1 million stock options which vest ratably over four years at a grant price of \$14.76 per share.
 The difference between grant price and market value of our common stock on the grant date, aggregating approximately \$7.0 million, was recorded as paid-in capital and deferred stock compensation and is being amortized to operations ratably over the vesting period as part of Amortization of Intangible Assets.